PrachiRahurkar/prachirahurkar.github.io/_pages/about.md

 I am a student at Oregon State University (OSU).
 I am currently pursuing Masters in Computer Science [_(AI track)_](https://eecs.oregonstate.edu/artificial-intelligence-and-robotics).
 I am advised by [Dr. Prasad Tadepalli](http://web.engr.oregonstate.edu/~tadepall/).
 Prior to OSU, I received B.E. in Computer Science from [Thadomal Shahani Engineering College](https://tsec.edu/) (affiliated to the University of Mumbai) in Mumbai, India.

 My research at OSU is focused on robustness and adversarial attacks on Question Answering models in Natural Language Processing.
-My primary research interests broadly lie in Natural Language Processing and its applications in various domains.
+My primary research interests lie in Natural Language Processing and its applications in various domains.
 In particular, I am interested in Multilinguality, Computational Social Science, Commonsense QA and Multimodal QA.

 Currently, I am also working part-time as a Machine Learning Engineer at [Memorial Sloan Kettering Cancer Center](https://careers.mskcc.org/career-areas/data-science-and-engineering/) (MSKCC).